Prey (2022 film): Visual effects

-During post-production, Moving Picture Company was the primary contractor for the visual effects; these included a full digital recreation of the Predator, mostly for scenes where he is invisible or to augment or replace parts of the animatronic suit, along with computer-generated animals, blood, arrows and environmental enhancements.
+During post-production, Moving Picture Company (MPC) was the main company for the visual effects; these included a full digital recreation of the Predator, mostly for scenes where he is invisible or to augment or replace parts of the animatronic suit, along with computer-generated animals, blood, arrows and environmental enhancements.
 DiLiegro himself provided the digital Predator's motion capture.
-Additional visual effects were provided by Industrial Light & Magic, Track VFX and Pixel Light Effects.
+Additional visual effects were provided by Industrial Light & Magic (ILM), Track VFX, and Pixel Light Effects.
 The Third Floor, Inc. provided previsualization reels.
 The film's main and end titles were done by Filmograph in collaboration with Native American illustrators, who provided an animated version of a Plains-style hide painting, which depicts the film's entire narrative.
-At the very end, the painting includes action not shown in the film: Naru, Saari and three other Comanche are gathered around the severed head of the Predator.
+At the very end, the painting includes action not shown in the film: Naru, Sarii and three other Comanche are gathered around the severed head of the Predator.
 They look up and, amid lightning, see three Predator spaceships headed down from the sky towards them.
-The dailies and color were provided by Company 3.
-Sound design was done by Pacific Standard Sound.

 Music

 Sarah Schachner composed the musical score.
 Trachtenberg hired her after playing Assassin's Creed: Valhalla during pre-production and being impressed with her score for the game.
 Schachner said the music had to play a big role given the film's sparse dialogue, with the challenge of "feeling equally large and expansive as well as intimate and raw", as it featured both "fun gory action and suspense" and Naru's emotional character arc.
-Trachtenberg worked closely with Schachner to develop Naru’s theme, as the director "was adamant that it should feel like a journey; that it starts small and really take you somewhere.”
+Trachtenberg worked closely with Schachner to develop Naru's theme, as the director "was adamant that it should feel like a journey; that it starts small and really take you somewhere."
 Schachner recorded most of the strings herself, and Native American musician Robert Mirabal provided flute and vocals.
 The soundtrack album was released by Hollywood Records on August 5, 2022.